ahmadsolehin/Ionic-3-Angular-4-and-Cordova-Barcode-QRCode-Scanner-Apps/README.md

-# Example of Ionic 3 Angular 4 Cordova Barcode and QRCode Scanner
+# Ionic 3 Angular 4 Cordova Barcode and QRCode Scanner

 Steps to run on devices:
 * Clone this repository